 As a student visa holder you will need to have a valid Overseas Student Health Cover (OSHC) for the entire duration of your student visa.
 This is a requirement of the Department of Immigration and Border Protection (DIBP), for more information visit Student Visa Conditions.

-You will need to purchase the standard OSHC single, dual family or multi family (for spouse or dependants) cover through the University at the time of your acceptance to the course.
+You will need to purchase the standard OSHC singles, couples or family (for spouse or dependants) cover through the University at the time of your acceptance to the program.

 What if I'm from Belgium, Norway or Sweden?

 As a result of an agreement between the Australian and Belgian governments, all Belgian students are considered to have met 'adequate insurance' requirements on the basis of the Reciprocal Health Care Agreement between Australia and Belgium.
 If you are a Belgian student, you will not have to take out OSHC to meet your visa requirements.
-For further information about your visa requirements please see the Department of Immigration and Border Protection (DIBP) website.
+For further information about your visa requirements please see the Australian Government immigration and visa website.